juj/fbcp-ili9341/README.md

 ##### Configuring HDMI and TFT display sizes

-If the size of the default HDMI output `/dev/fb0` framebuffer differs from the 320x240 resolution of the display, the source size will need to be rescaled to fit to 320x240 pixels. `fbcp-ili9341` will manage setting up this rescaling if needed, and it will be done by the GPU, so performance should not be impacted too much.
+If the size of the default HDMI output `/dev/fb0` framebuffer differs from the resolution of the display, the source video size will by default be rescaled to fit to the size of the SPI display. `fbcp-ili9341` will manage setting up this rescaling if needed, and it will be done by the GPU, so performance should not be impacted too much.
 However if the resolutions do not match, small text will probably appear illegible.
 The resizing will be done in aspect ratio preserving manner, so if the aspect ratios do not match, either horizontal or vertical black borders will appear on the display.
-If you do not use the HDMI output at all, it is probably best to configure the HDMI output to match the 320x240 size so that rescaling will not be needed.
+If you do not use the HDMI output at all, it is probably best to configure the HDMI output to match the SPI display size so that rescaling will not be needed.
 This can be done by setting the following lines in `/boot/config.txt`:

 ```
 hdmi_group=2